-Both a shift in agricultural focus to row crops and a record blizzard in 1940 did a number on Iowa wine growers and producers.
+A shift in agricultural focus to row crops and a record blizzard in 1940 did a number on Iowa grape vines.
 During the mid-1940s nearly all of Iowa grapes were wiped out.

 It wasn’t until 2000 that Iowa experienced a period of revitalization thanks to a combination of interest and the formation of the Iowa Wine Growers Association which today serves as representation for growers and producers.